scale-it/algo-builder/docs/guide/deployer.md

   console.log(ascInfoGoldDelegated);
   ```

-You can learn more about Statless Smart Contracts [here](https://developer.algorand.org/docs/features/asc1/stateless/).
+You can learn more about Stateless Smart Contracts [here](https://developer.algorand.org/docs/features/asc1/stateless/).